The 3 phases of GCSE revisionMay 15, 2018

 Information doesn’t pass exams – knowledge does.
 By practicing the exam questions and asking for feedback students can gain a far greater knowledge of the subject area than by just focussing on reading content alone.

 Tips like this can dramatically impact on the effectiveness of time spent by students on revision.
 If you have a child in year 10 or 11 studying for their GCSEs then my HeadsUp!
 GCSE Revision Strategy workshops could be just what they need to help them to focus on how to spend their time to get the best grades.
-Workshops run in Berkhamsted and St Albans and I also offer 1-2-1 sessions in person or via Skype.
+Workshops run in Berkhamsted and they are also available as a 4 part online live and interactive webinar series.
 See here for full details http://bethparmar.co.uk/programmes/heads-up/

 You may also be interested to know that I offer a FREE 15 minute phone consultation if you have any questions concerning your child and their revision.
 This can be booked here https://live.vcita.com/site/bethparmar